 A personal Internet ID is assigned automatically to faculty and staff when they are on the University payroll.
 At that time, you may call the ITSS TechCenter HelpDesk at 726-8847 for your temporary password.

 We are committed to getting new faculty and staff their Internet IDs and access to email as quickly as possible.
 If you do not have your Internet ID, please contact your hiring unit and ask them to use the following process.

-Google mail (Gmail) is the email program for non-PHI employees at the University.
+Google mail (Gmail) is the email program for employees at the University.

-Your class list is the official list of students enrolled in a class.
-The class email alias allows you to easily email all of your students using one email address.
+Your class roster is the official roster of students enrolled in a class.
+The Google Course Group allows you to easily email all of your students using one email address.

 facultEtools (http://www.d.umn.edu/itss/facstaff/) is a collection and overview of all the educational technology tools offered by the University.